• Skip to primary navigation

 The cranberries are cooked gently with star anise for a subtle spiced flavour.
 As the compote cooks is jut fills the house with festive fragrances!

 I’ve paired the cranberries with a simple vanilla steamed pudding or sponge cake made with vanilla bean paste.
-So when you eat it you dig through the cranberry layer to the delicious soft cake beneath.

 Jump to: